Grabacr07/SylphyHorn/README.md

 # SylphyHornEx

-> This is a fork of [SylphyHorn](https://github.com/Grabacr07/SylphyHorn) with new features and better optimization.
+> This is a fork of [SylphyHorn](https://github.com/Grabacr07/SylphyHorn) with new features and better optimization

-SylphyHorn is Virtual Desktop Tools for Windows 10.
+SylphyHorn is a collection of virtual desktop tools for Windows 10.
-Provides global hotkeys, switching notification, change background and several functions to virtual desktop.
+It provides global hotkeys, switching notification, different background per virtual desktop, and many more features to improve your experience.

-This app is Windows Desktop application running on .NET Framework, however built using the Desktop Bridge and published in Windows Store as UWP application.

-## Installations
+## Installation
 Please download from [Releases](https://github.com/ViRb3/SylphyHornEx/releases).

 ## Requirements
 * Windows 10 build 14393 (Anniversary Update) or later

 ## Features
 * Switching notification

 * Move active window to adjacent desktop